mads94i5/mIRC-matchmaking/README.md

 A script made many years ago at the beginning of me self-learning code.
 The script was made to make it easier to find matches in Counter-Strike, back when people used IRC to find matches.

 It is meant as a script to put on a bot/seperate instance of mIRC and when prompted with the correct commands, it will join a few different IRC channels and start advertising the kind of match you are searching for as well as start messaging people who are advertising something that matches your search.

 You can set up IP and password if you have your own game server and if you search with a server, it will give IP and password to the first person that has an advertisement that matches your search and then stop searching.
-If you search without a server, the script will request IP and password in a private message and relay that to the private channel that you set up in the script.
+If you search without a server, the script will request IP and password in a private message and relay the messages in a notice to the person that started the search.
+The script will automatically respond to *from*, which was usually a way to ask where people are from.
 The bot will also ignore any links, as malicious links in private messages was not uncommon.

-Note: It is no longer viable as a matchmaking tool as no one really uses IRC to find matches in Counter-Strike anymore since the adoption of CS:GO, which has it's own matchmaking system and popular alternative matchmaking on websites such as faceit.
+Note: It is no longer viable as a matchmaking tool as no one really uses IRC to find matches in Counter-Strike anymore since the adoption of CS:GO, which has it's own matchmaking system and popular alternative matchmaking on websites.

 But it was a tool that was far ahead of its time as matchmaking was not a standard feature in games at the time when I made this script.
 And I found that it might be worth hosting here as a memento and a display of how I started learning to code.